Civil Code 3342 is the California dog bite statute. This section outlines when owners are responsible for injuries caused by their dogs.

 2. How is Civil Code 3342 different from a “one bite rule”?

 California’s dog bite law is a strict liability statute.
 It imposes strict liability on the owner even if the owner did not know of their dog’s tendency to bite.
-This is different from so-called one bite rules in other states.
+This is different from one bite rules in other states.

 One bite laws only impose strict liability on dog owners only once they know of their dog’s tendency to bite people.
 Because this usually requires showing that the dog has already bitten someone, dogs in states that use one bite rules are said to get one free bite.